-Since 1927, this theater has features thousands of red carpet movie premieres and everyone who is anyone has been here to promote their films.
+Since 1927, this theater has featured thousands of red carpet movie premieres and everyone who is anyone has been here to promote their films.

-It is also where you will find “Forecourt of the Stars” where film stars have cemented their place in the theater (literarly & figuratively).
+It is also where you will find “Forecourt of the Stars” where film stars have cemented their place in the theater (literally & figuratively).

 You will have no problem finding the Stars along the Hollywood Walk of Fame.